xogie/AI-MP3-Auto-Tagger-via-Chat-GPT-API/README.md

-# AI MP3 Auto Tagger via Chat GPT API
+# AI MP3 Auto Tagger via Chat GPT API (The tags is a work in progress, it appears not working correctly)

 AI MP3 Auto Tagger via Chat GPT API is a tool designed to automate the process of tagging MP3 files using artificial intelligence.
 You need a Chat GPT API Key to use the auto-tagging feature.